martirrrrr/ThermalFaceRecognition/README.md

 Compared to the standard ResNet architecture, some simplifications have been adopted to reduce computational complexity and adapt the model to the available dataset.
 In particular:
 - The input images are in grayscale (1 channel) and small in size (112×112 pixels).

-- The network uses BasicBlock blocks without a bottleneck architecture, and a limited number of residual blocks.
+- The network uses BasicBlock blocks without a bottleneck architecture, and a limited number of residual blocks (3).

 - The output was adapted to 142 classes of SpeakingFaces individuals.